samus42/tkk/warpriest.md

 The Warpriest is a dick, the sign is on the **back** of the obelisks.

-Have one person (usually one of the center people unless their are both mute, or their mics don't work) run to the wall and look at the backs of the obelisks.
+Have one person (usually one of the center people unless they are both mute, or their mics don't work) run to the wall and look at the backs of the obelisks.
 One of them will have their symbol glowing.
 Call out which side it's on.
 Remember, you're facing backwards now so left is right, right is left, and center is...center.
 One person from the group on that side needs to step on the plate.
 The next obelisk will light up, so do it again.
 At that point the 3rd obelisk should light up but I hope that you are smart enough to use the process of elimination to figure out which plate hasn't been stepped on.

 Once the 3rd person has stepped on the plate, something magical will happen and a red aura will appear around them.
 Anyone inside this aura can now hurt the Warpriest.
 And I strongly suggest that you do (helped by a Weapons Bubble and Shadowshot), because time is limited.
 Except the person holding the aura, they have another job.
 Staying alive.

 The person with the bubble will notice a message **Aura of the Initiate x 5** along with a countdown timer.
 They have until that timer reaches 0 to kill an Acolyte.
 Once they do, the timer resets and the multiplier goes down by 1.
 If they don't, they die.
-The thing is, you shouldn't just go killing Acolytes as fast as possible, because once the multiplier is gone, so is the red bubble and your ability to hurt the Warpriest.
+The thing is, they shouldn't just go killing Acolytes as fast as possible, because once the multiplier is gone, so is the red bubble and your ability to hurt the Warpriest.
 So it's a balancing act, let the timer run down as far as possible before killing an Acolyte.
 For new people, I recommend shooting at 2 or 3.
-Don't take chances, use a heavy machine gun and mow that prick down.
+Don't take chances, use a Heavy Machine Gun and mow that prick down.

 Once the Aura has disappeared, the Warpriest will call upon the power of the obelisks and the big glowy ball will make the room really bright.
 As much as the room could use some mood lighting, this light will kill you.
 Good news is you're safe as long as you keep an obelisk between you and the blight.
 Bad news is after its done, the Warpriest will take away any obelisk you've been hiding behind.